iced-coffeez/beat-os/README.md

 This is an open-source 64-bit (x86_64) operating system created by me! (i used chatgpt for reference.)
 Also, it MAY be able to run DOOM (if someone ported it properly).
 # Building Prerequisites
-1) Make
+1) Make (you can use this in docker if you're on windows)
-2) ncurses (on debian the package is libncurses-dev)
+2) ncurses (on debian the package is libncurses-dev) (same here)
 3) Docker
-4) Qemu, or any other virtualization service (MAKE SURE ITS SET TO x64 OTHER IN VIRTUALBOX, AND OTHER SOFTWARE LIKE VMWARE.) (you can install these in the docker, or on your main machine.)
-5) Linux is heavily preferred over any other operating system/kernel.
-Unix-like systems are mildly preferred.
-# Building:
+4) Any x86_64 supported virtualization software (Make sure the VM is configured to x64-bit!
+THIS IS NOT BASED ON UNIX!)
+# Building on Unix-Like Systems (ex.
+Linux):
 1) Run start.sh as sudo.
 `sudo ./start.sh`
 2) Once you're in the virtual machine (or after it is done building), type this command: